-The yield on cost is also used to calculate the development spread, which is the difference between the yield on cost and the market based cap rate for similar but already existing buildings in the same market.
-The development spread tells you how much additional return you are earning in exchange for taking on all of the risk of construction and development.
+The yield on cost is also used to calculate the development spread, which is the difference between the yield on cost and the market-based cap rate for similar but already existing buildings in the same market.
+The development spread tells you how much additional return you are earning in exchange for taking on all the risk of construction and development.

 Depending on the context, yield on cost is also commonly referred to as the going-in cap rate, development yield, return on cost, cost cap rate, or build-to rate.

 The yield on cost formula is the ratio of a property’s projected stabilized Net Operating Income (NOI) divided by the projected total cost:

 For example, if a project has a forecasted stabilized net operating income of $100,000 and a total cost of $1,000,000 then the yield on cost would be 100,000/1,000,000 or 10%.

 Let’s walk through some practical examples to see how the yield on cost is commonly used.
 First, we’ll discuss how to calculate the yield on cost for a development project.
 Then we’ll look at how to calculate the yield on cost for a value add project.
 Finally, we’ll take a look at how to calculate the yield on cost for specific construction or renovation projects.

 Let’s walk through an example of how to calculate and use the yield on cost for a real estate development project.

 Suppose you find a parcel of land for sale and want to evaluate the financial feasibility of developing a small office building.
 Based on your past projects and local market experience, you are reasonably confident that you can build the entire project for $3,900,000.
 This total cost includes $800,000 for land costs, $2,600,000 for hard costs, and $500,000 for soft costs.